Origin of a shallow electron pocket: $\beta$-band in Co$_{1/3}$TaS$_2$ studied by angle-resolved photoemission spectroscopy: Appendix A. Wannier functions and Hamiltonian

 \section{Appendix A. Wannier functions and Hamiltonian}

 The idea of using Wannier functions is to develop a Hubbard like model in which the Hubbard interaction on the intercalated atoms will be treated more accurately compared to DFT calculations.
 The Wannier functions can be extracted from DFT by using software package Wannier90 \cite{Pizzi2020}.
-We have done two versions of Wannier calculations.
-The first one, that is focused on the energy range from $E_{\rm F}$-7.7 eV to $E_{\rm F}$+1.5 eV, is based on 52 Wannier function within the unit cell of CoTa$_3$S$_6$.
+We have performed two versions of Wannier calculations.
+The first one, focused on the energy range from the Fermi level ($E_{\mathrm{F}}$) - 7.7 eV to $E_{\mathrm{F}}$ + 1.5 eV, is based on 52 Wannier functions within the unit cell of Co$_{1/3}$TaS$_2$.
 The space localized nature of Wannier functions makes possible to create a tight-binding like Hamiltonian which can accurately reproduce DFT band structure within given energy range.
 The result is shown in Fig.~\ref{fig:wannier90} in the upper panel.